cameronhoffman/assessments/python-flask-api/README.md

 Make all the tests pass!

 This includes:
-* Adding a new `is_complete` `BOOL` value to the database
+* Adding a new `is_complete` `BOOL` value to the database which defaults to `false`.
-* Making sure all of the routes return valid responses and status codes
+* Making sure all of the routes return valid responses and status codes.

 ## Installation